blurrcat/ansible-haproxy/README.md

 Each section has the most used parameters that I can think of.
 This role does not have (yet) full coverage of the main haproxy project.
 To add a parameter that's not defined in the templates, pass through "extras".

+In addition, you can choose haproxy version by setting `haproxy_version`.
+The default is "1.5", but also supports "1.4".

 Example Playbook
 -------------------------